What's the average cost of pet insurance?

 4. Your deductible and reimbursement level

-Choosing a higher deductible lowers the cost of your plan but increases your out-of-pocket costs at the vet.
+Choosing a higher pet insurance deductible lowers the cost of your plan but increases your out-of-pocket costs at the vet.
 A lower deductible increases your plan's price, but you'll be reimbursed more on your claim.
 Your level of reimbursement also affects your rate.
 For instance, a plan with a 90% reimbursement amount costs more than a plan that pays you back for 70% of your eligible vet costs.

-Get pet insurance today
+Get a quote for pet health insurance today